 How to Get MacBook like Trackpad Gesture in Windows 11/10

-This is where the legendary software Trackpad++ comes into picture.
-This utility supports Windows 7 to Windows 10 for Apple’s multi-touch and force touch feature usually available on Macbook.
+That’s where the legendary software Trackpad++ comes into the picture.
+This utility supports Windows 7 to Windows 11 for Apple’s multi-touch, and forces touch feature usually available on Macbook.
 It supports :

 - Dramatically improved 2-finger scrolling experience: Mac® OS X Mavericks-similar (accelerated / natural) scrolling model implemented;

-- Improved pointer ballistics (i.e. how the pointer speed depends on the finger speed; comes with 6 built-in optimal presets);
+- Improved pointer ballistics (i.e., how the pointer speed depends on the finger speed; comes with six built-in optimal presets);

 - Mac® OS X-like 3-finger dragging and classic ‘2-fingers with click’ dragging, option to increase the pointer speed when dragging;